Songtech-0912/songtech-0912.github.io/content/special-relativity.md

 - $v'$ is the object's speed to the observer
 - $v$ is the enclosing frame's speed
 - $u$ is the object's speed within the enclosing frame

+## Velocity addition exercises

+Consider three spaceships A, B, and C that are in motion.
+The commander on ship B observes ship C approaching with a relative velocity of $-0.78c$.
+The commander also observes ship A, advancing in the rear, with a relative velocity of $+0.31c$.
+What is the velocity of ship C, relative to an observer on ship A? (credit: Peter Persans, RPI)

+To solve this question, we must switch frames from spaceship B to spaceship A, as all our velocities are measured with respect to spaceship B. Therefore, spaceship A measures any velocity $u$ measured in B's frame as:

+$$
+v = \frac{v_B + u}{1 + \frac{u v_B}{c^2}}
+$$
+where $v_B$ is the velocity of spaceship B with respect to spaceship A. Now, we know that if spaceship B measures spaceship A as travelling at $0.31c$, then spaceship A must also measure spaceship B as travelling at $-0.31c$.
+This leads to an important result in terms of the velocities of frames:

+$$
+v' = -v
+$$
+Thus, if we set $v_B = -0.31c$ and $u = -0.78c$, we get our desired result - $v = -0.877c$.

 ## Using spacetime diagrams